jbloomlab/bench-to-byte/README.md

 ## Contributing

-[`Bench to Byte`](https://github.com/WillHannon-MCB/bench-to-byte) is based on the static site generator [VitePress](https://vitepress.dev/).
+`Bench to Byte` is based on the static site generator [VitePress](https://vitepress.dev/).
 This allows you to create fully functional web pages using [Markdown](https://www.markdownguide.org/) files.
-To add a new page to the site, you simply create a markdown document in the correct directory and make a pull request to [the website repository on GitHub](https://github.com/WillHannon-MCB/bench-to-byte).
+To add a new page to the site, you simply create a markdown document in the correct directory and make a pull request.

 For more details on writing markdown for a Vitepress website, see the markdown reference [here](https://vitepress.dev/guide/markdown).